 - Allergies to medicines

-Though Apixaban or Eliquis isn’t considered a hazard to an unborn child if consumed during pregnancy, it might raise the risk of bleeding during delivery or pregnancy.
-Consult your doctor and tell him/her if you are pregnant or planning to get pregnant while taking Apixaban.
-The possibility that this drug might pass on to breastmilk is not yet known.
-However, it is highly-suggested that breastfeeding mothers should stay away from Apixaban.
+Though Apixaban or Eliquis isn’t considered a hazard to an unborn child if consumed during pregnancy, it may raise the risk of bleeding during delivery or pregnancy.
+Consult your doctor and tell him/her if you are pregnant or planning to get pregnant while taking this medication.
+The possibility that this drug may pass on to breastmilk is not yet known.
+However, it is highly-suggested that breastfeeding mothers should stay away from this medication.

 Overdose and Contraindications for Eliquis